FAQ about Tax Statements

 You don’t need an updated LHC Statement to complete your annual tax return, but we’re happy to provide this information on request.
 Please email firstname.lastname@example.org or call 1300 703 703.

 Q. Will my child covered on my policy receive a Private Health Insurance (Tax) Statement?

-Dependent children do not receive their own Private Health Insurance (Tax) Statement because they cannot claim the Rebate and are not subject to the income test for private health insurance purposes.
+Dependent children do not receive their own Private Health Insurance (Tax) Statement because they are not entitled to a private health insurance rebate.

 However if your child is completing a tax return they may need to complete the private health insurance policy detail section of their return, so the ATO can verify their private health insurance coverage and ensure that they are not charged the Medicare Levy Surcharge (if their income is above the threshold).

-To complete the Private Health Insurance Section of their tax return they will need to obtain a statement from one of the adults covered on the policy and follow the below steps.
+To complete the Private Health Insurance Section of their tax return they will need to obtain a Tax Statement from one of the adults covered on the policy and follow the below steps.

 Q. Where can I find out more?

 If you want further information, you can call Emergency Services Health on 1300 703 703 however we are unable to provide specific tax advice.

 Additionally, you can contact the Australian Tax Office on 132 861, visit their website at ato.gov.au, or speak to your tax advisor.